DeckOfPandas/too-much-of-a-person/blog/index.md

 <p>Anne Robinson branded me and the Women’s march as “feeble” and displays complete obliviousness to her privilege that gives one the freedom to take those risks. </p>

-<p>In reality Anne, ‘The Trouble with Women’ is that you are the weakest link in the fight for equality.
+<p>In reality Anne, ‘The Trouble with Women’ is that mindsets like these are the weakest link in the fight for equality.
 Goodbye.</p>

 </div>
 </div>